-The most important thing when it comes to blogging for SEO purposes is quite simple to write unique, engaging content related to your products and a general line of business.
+The most important thing when it comes to blogging for SEO purposes is quite simply to write unique, engaging content related to your products and general line of business.

 If you can attract clicks and interest from people online, Google is going to notice and you’ll see the benefits of this.
 And the best way to get people interested is to make sure your content is excellent.
 It can even be worth hiring a writer to come up with interesting posts regularly.

 In addition to improving your keyword ranks, posting blog articles is naturally going to get you more traffic as your posts start showing up on social media and in search engines too.
 A good, relevant article can spread like wildfire on Facebook, Reddit or Twitter, so always make sure you share your posts.

 If you are blogging on relevant topics, you’ll find that the blog picks up some extra clicks from search engines, as the pages themselves start to get ranked.
 Someone searching for information — which is relevant to your industry or brand — may stumble upon your blog, navigate through some of the pages on your website and see something they like.

 That’s why it’s really helpful to cater your posts to what people may be looking for.
 A blog article with the headline “Five pieces of sports equipment that make a good gift this Christmas’ for instance, will tend to pick up more clicks in Google because there are likely to be searches for this kind of information.

 Builds your brand